lunaletheia/chatislocal/README.md

 You can choose to activate a smooth animation, show bots messages and fade old ones after some time.
 It comes with many fonts and styling options that can be combined as desired.

-### The app is up and running on here: https://chatis.is2511.com

 ## Features
 - 7TV, BTTV and FFZ emotes support
 - Lots of fonts and styling options, custom fonts